Before taking a writing or math course at UMUC, you are required to take a free placement test. Please use the following links to learn more:

 Taking Tests at Alternate Sites

 If your site is not approved, you will need to submit new information.
 The site you choose must have Internet access.
+Please follow any additional rules and policies specific to your alternate testing site as dictated by your proctor.
 Any site or proctor fees for approved alternate sites are your responsibility.

 - Relax!
 Arrive early to the test site, acquaint yourself with the environment, and gather your thoughts.
 Even though the test is online, the system is easy to use and the test is easy to take.

-- Make sure you understand all administrative directions given to you—don't be afraid to ask your proctor to repeat any instructions you may not have understood.
-When prompted for your Student ID number, type in your Social Security number.
+- Make sure you understand all administrative directions given to you.
+Don't be afraid to ask your proctors to repeat instructions you may not have understood.
+When prompted for your Student ID number, enter your EMPLID number.
+You can locate this number in MyUMUC by visiting the MyInfo section to view your ID card.

 - Remember to answer each question as it is presented to you on the screen.
 You cannot skip the question and go back later; because questions are multiple-choice, take a few minutes to logically eliminate one or more choices before picking your final response.